6 Sights in Bad Hersfeld, Germany (with Map and Images)

 Show sight on map

-The Pfaffenwald camp was a forced labour camp established in 1938 for the construction of the Asbach Viaduct as the "Reichsautobahnlager" (RAB camp) in the Asbach valley west of Beiershausen, a southwestern district of Bad Hersfeld in the Hersfeld-Rotenburg district in northern Hesse.
-From 1942 to the spring of 1945, it was used as a transit, death, birth and abortion camp for foreign forced laborers.
+The Pfaffenwald camp was a forced labor camp established in 1938 for the construction of the Asbach Valley as the "Reichsautobahnlager" (RAB camp) in the Asbach Valley west of Beiershausen, a southwestern district of Bad Hersfeld in the Hersfeld-Rotenburg district of North Hesse.
+From 1942 to the spring of 1945, it was used as a transit camp, death, birth and abortion camp for foreign forced laborers.

 Wikipedia: Lager Pfaffenwald (DE)